Inguinal Hernia

 Inguinal hernias occur:

-3. More often in infants and children with other urogenital anomalies.
+- More often in infants and children with other urogenital anomalies

-4. More often in the right groin area than the left, but can occur on both sides
+- More often in the right groin area than the left, but it can occur on both sides

-Occasionally, the loop of intestine that protrudes through a hernia may become stuck, and is no longer reducible.
-This means that the intestinal loop cannot be gently pushed back into the abdominal cavity.
-When this happens, that section of intestine may compress its blood supply.
+Occasionally, the intestine loop that protrudes through a hernia may become stuck and no longer reducible.
+This means that the loop cannot be gently pushed back into the abdominal cavity.
+When this happens, that section of the intestine may compress its blood supply.
 A good blood supply is necessary for the intestine to be healthy and function properly.

 What Are the Symptoms of an Inguinal Hernia?

 Inguinal hernias appear as a bulge or swelling in the groin or scrotum.
-The swelling may be more noticeable when the baby cries and may get smaller or go away when the baby relaxes.
+The swelling may be more noticeable when the baby cries and get smaller or disappear when the baby relaxes.
 If your doctor pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the abdomen.

 If a hernia is not reducible, then the loop of intestine may be caught in the weakened area of abdominal muscle.
 Each child may experience symptoms differently.
 Symptoms may include: